- Fire Department

-The City of Bartlett Fire Department Emergency Medical Services Division currently has seven (7) ambulances in it's fleet.
-Four (4) of those ambulances are in service every day with the ability to place the remaining three (3) ambulances in service at any time the need for ambulances exceeds the resources available.
+The City of Bartlett Fire Department Emergency Medical Services (EMS) Division currently has eight (8) ambulances in it's fleet.
+Five (5) of those ambulances are in service every day with the ability to place the remaining three (3) ambulances in service at any time the need for ambulances exceeds the resources available.

 All of the Bartlett Fire Department ambulances are staffed to the Advanced Cardiac Life Support level with staffing of at least one Paramedic on the ambulance.
 Each ambulance carries an EKG monitor/defibrillator with the capability to transmit the patient's EKG to the receiving hospital from the field.
 This drastically reduces the amount of time from the onset of the cardiac event to the invasive cardiac interventions needed to prevent further cardiac damage.

-The Bartlett Fire Department Emergency Medical Services responded to over 4,480 calls in 2014 for medical assistance with an increase in call volume of approximately 10% annually.
+The Bartlett Fire Department Emergency Medical Services responded to over 6,900 calls in 2022 for assistance with an increase in call volume of approximately 10% annually.
 EMS Calls make up over 80% of the total call volume for the Bartlett Fire Department.

 The Bartlett Fire Department Emergency Medical Services is also involved with the Tennessee Ambulance Strike Team (AST) project.
 The Ambulance Strike Team project was developed to provide ambulances, organized into teams of five (5) ambulances from each of eight (8) regions in the state.
 These teams are comprised from both public and private ambulance services in the region and are deployed to disasters that occur outside of their region.